U.S. Embassy Dublin

 If your application is being processed by the Embassy in Dublin, applicants are given 12 months from the date on which the Embassy’s Immigrant Visa Unit writes to them with instructions about the status of their case in which to apply for the visa.

 If you have been advised that your case file has been forwarded to the Embassy in Dublin, you may refer to our website for an overview of the application procedure and begin compiling the necessary supporting documents.
-You may book a medical appointment once they are ready to accept appointments.
+Please do not schedule a medical exam until instructed to do so by our office.
 Please check this website regularly for updates about visa services and travel.

 If the fiancé(e) visa petition expires, you may revalidate the petition with a letter from the petitioner stating that you both remain legally free to marry and that you will do so within 90 days of your arrival in the United States.
 You should take the letter with you to your visa interview in the future, not mail it or email it to the Embassy.